 In that context, Fotokemika found its place.
 Thanks to Josip Sudar and his vision of a very modern public image, the Efke brand was born.
-By employing the leading artists of that time, Fotokemika created avantgarde designs for posters and products, which from today point of view should be considered as works of art direction was aware of the fact that part of their market was going to be the amateur photographs.
-They were also conscious that they needed to promote amateur photography through education to incentive new customers and markets.
+By employing the leading artists of that time, Fotokemika created avantgarde designs for posters and products, which from today point of view should be considered as works of art.